AnuiCorp/JasicFeedback/README.md

 ### Next Steps ###

-If we've got your attention and you'd like to participate in this beta, please **send mail** to [jasic@anui.com](mailto:jasic@anui.com).
+If we've got your attention and you'd like to participate in this beta, please **send mail** to [jasic@anui.com](mailto:jasic@anui.com), or even better, hit [this link](https://testflightapp.com/join/2408e0f49cad694f325ecb671b72da13-MTEzOTYw/) where you can sign up for the beta.

 We'll follow up with an email that details how to get the latest build on your device.

 Thank you!